1. Home

 Between all these characteristics there can be conflicts of objectives: between monetary and non-monetary, or monetary and monetary, or non-monetary and non-monetary, between medium- and long-term, or strategic and operational, or between operational and monetary objectives, etc. The interesting thing about this perspective is that it is a useful complement to intrapersonal and interpersonal considerations in corporate reality when eliminating conflicts of objectives.

-Elimination of Conflicting Objectives
+Elimination of conflicting objectives

 How can conflict of objectives be resolved as smartly and sensibly as possible?
 Of course, it depends on the specific situation.
 Example (from above): An employee wants job security and better pay.
 He could now a) change employer and get more pay, but would exchange a secure employment relationship with a new and thus rather insecure one.
 Or he could b) discuss his situation with the existing employer and subsequently receive more salary from the latter.
 Possibly, despite the increase, the salary is lower than with the new employer, but the secure job remains.